Salei and Onsernone Valley

 The Onsernone Valley

-After descending into the valley with the cableway you may visit more typical places of the Onsernone Valley such as the old mills of Vergeletto (recently renovated) or the centre of Comologno where rustic architecture and noble homes coexist.
+After descending into the valley with the cableway you may visit more typical places of the Onsernone Valley such as the old mills in Vergeletto, which have been restored and put back into operation for the production of "farina bona", or the villlage of Comologno where rustic architecture and noble homes coexist.
 The latter were built thanks to the fortunes of a handful of emigrants.
 Among these homes the one that stands out is the palace La Barca (literally "The Boat").
 During World War II it welcomed the exiled and persecuted thanks to the openness of an intellectual couple, Aline Valangin and Wladimir Rosenbaum.
 Another jewel is the Gamboni Palace, a building of the 1700s, today transformed into a small boutique hotel, which includes a wellness area and rooms decorated with furniture of the time that has been preserved and restored with care.